 The time has come for reality in fashion campaigns.
-There must be complete elimination of fat suits padding, and not only that.
+There must be the complete elimination of fat suits padding and not only that.
 Fake air-brushed effects, just like we all see in today’s fashion magazines should be totally unacceptable.

 A full-figured woman who desires to model must have the same opportunity as that given to thinner women desirous of being a part of the modelling industry.
 It’s about time for the industry to get serious and finally fill that longer than necessary gap they created in the first place.

-Certainly skinny models wearing padded suits to fit into larger sizes kind of shows us that the entire fashion and style industry needs some re-think because curvy women, nay, most women come in a variety of body shapes and sizes and they ALL buy clothes.
+Certainly, skinny models wearing padded suits to fit into larger sizes kind of shows us that the entire fashion and style industry needs some re-think about curvy women because most women come in a variety of body shapes and sizes and they ALL buy clothes.